-for the

-District ( of

-)

-)

-V. ) Case

-)

-)

-BILL OF CO OSTS

-Judgment having been entered in the above er ntitled -- against

-Date

-he following as costs:

-Fees of the ( \$

-Fees for service of summer -

-Fees for printed or electronically recorded trans

-Fees and disbursements for printing

-Fees for witnesses (itemize 0.00

-ees for exemplification and the costs of making materials where the copies \$

-re necessarily obtained for use in the case Docket fees under 28 · -

-Costs as shown on Mandate o

-Compensation of court ap

-Compensation of interpreters and costs of speci n services under 26 O.S.C.

-Other costs (pleas • 0.00

-TOTAL SPECIAL NOTE: Attach to your bill an itemization and documentation for requested cost

-SPECIAL NOTE: Attach to your our an ite a costs in an ci ategories.

-Declaration On

-I declare under penalty of perjury that the foregoing costs are correct and were necessarily inc curred in this

-action and that the services for which fees have .
-A copy of

-ved on all parti es in the following manner ÷

-Electronic service First class mail, posta ge prepaid

-Other:

-s/ Attorney:

-Name of

-Date:

-Name of Claimin g Party

-Taxation of Costs

-Costs are taxed in the - and inclu ded in the

-Rv
+for the District of Case ٧.
+BILL OF COSTS Judgment having been entered in the above against Date the Clerk is requested to tax the following as costs: Fees of the Clerk Fees for service of summons and subpoena.....
+Fees for printed or electronically recorded transcripts necessarily obtained for use Fees and disbursements for printing Fees for witnesses (itemize on page two) 0.00 Fees for exemplification and the costs of making copies of any materials where the copies are necessarily obtained for use in the case.....
+Docket fees under 28 U.S.C.
+1923.....
+Costs as shown on Mandate of Court of Appeals Compensation of court-appointed experts.....
+Compensation of interpreters and costs of special interpretation services under Other costs (please itemize) 0.00 SPECIAL NOTE: Attach to your bill an itemization and documentation for requested costs in all Declaration I declare under penalty of perjury that the foregoing costs are correct and were necessarily incurred in this action and that the services for which fees have been charged were actually and necessarily performed.
+A copy of this bill has been served on all parties in the following manner: Electronic service First class mail, postage prepaid Name of Name of Claiming Party Taxation of Costs and included in the